Home

 Just take the example of planning and building a customized home.
 We need expertise in areas like architectural design, civil engineering, electrical engineering, piping and plumbing, heating and cooling, interior design, etc.

-Thus, we form a team of experts who will take over the development of requirements and specifications.
+Thus, we form a team of experts, often consisting of Business Analysts, who will take over the development of requirements and specifications.
 The project manager’s responsibility is to facilitate the team work of all those experts.

 In larger projects it is useful to develop requirements and specifications in form of functional descriptions.
 We just describe on the functional level what we expect the end result of the project to do, rather than defining all the characteristics of that result.